RoonMoonlight/EnhancedMod/cosmos/stable/README.md

 * Huge optimization has been made, compared with Vanilla Minecraft
 * Shader compatible
 * Community-made project
-* OptiFine format resource packs are partially compatible (As of 18.2 update)

 ## List of Mod features
 Everything featured on this modpack are configurable via Mod Menu.